What are VBA cell references?

-After creating the macro and declaring the variables, the next step is to create VBA cell references, which actually refers to each variable and they can then be used to manipulate the data within the Excel sheet.
+After creating the macro and declaring the variables, the next step is to create VBA cell references, which actually refer to each variable and that can then be used to manipulate the data within the Excel sheet.
 Performing the actions on variables for data reference are known as VBA methods.

 To do this, you will need to know the different methods you can apply within VBA.
 The ideal first step is to learn how to refer to specific data cells.

 VBA Cell References – Referencing Files and Worksheets

 To know which data it needs to manipulate, you need to tell Excel where to find the data.
 This is done in the following hierarchy: Workbook (Excel File) > Worksheet > Range or Cell.
 If you skip levels of the hierarchy, Excel will simply assume that it should look in the currently active Workbook or Worksheet.
 You cannot skip the last level.
 You need to tell Excel a specific range or cell, or tell Excel to look in the active cell.
 Telling Excel which workbook and worksheet to look under is not necessary, but is valuable when multiple workbooks and worksheets are open.

 - Use the specific name of the file, followed by the extension.

 - To refer to the current workbook the macro is located in: ThisWorkbook